•96% of 23 vitamin D treatment studies report positive effects (13 statistically significant in isolation).

 •Heterogeneity arises from many factors including treatment delay, patient population, the effect measured, variants, the form of vitamin D used, and treatment regimens.
 The consistency of positive results across a wide variety of cases is remarkable.
 The only treatment study reporting a negative effect is a very late stage cholecalciferol study.

 •Sufficiency studies show a strong association between vitamin D sufficiency and outcomes.
-Meta-analysis of the 50 sufficiency studies shows an estimated reduction of 53%, RR 0.47 [0.40-0.55].
+Meta analysis of the 52 studies with pooled effects using the most serious outcome reported shows 53% improvement (RR 0.47 [0.40-0.55]).

 •All data to reproduce this paper and the sources are in the appendix.